ProductionRP/Feature-Requests/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-**Provide an overview for your suggestion:**
+**Provide an overview for your feature request:**

 Use this space to provide us with an overview of how your suggestion could work.

-**Describe how your suggestion would work:**
+**Describe how your feature request would work:**

-Use as much detail as possible to describe your suggestion's inner workings.
+Use as much detail as possible to describe your request's inner workings.
 If this area is lacking when reviewed, the development team may ask you to clarify your original request.

 **How does this feature request benefit you in particular?**